JashDuck/DuckEngine/README.md

 # DuckEngine
-A game engine created with directx 12  solely for the purpose of making one.
+A game engine created with solely for the purpose of making one.